 Your doctor should do this test for you.
 Unfortunately even some of the labs

-, in particular Qwest, have had problems with correct results, usually giving erroneously high results.
+, in Qwest, have had problems with correct results, usually giving erroneously high results.

-If you don’t want to go through your doctor, the ZRT lab
+If you don’t want to go your doctor, the ZRT lab

-does a blood spot test that you can order without going through a doctor.
+does a blood spot test that you can order without going a doctor.

-What is the ideal blood level of 25 hydroxy vitamin D?
+What is the ideal blood level of 25 D?